 Email Rachel at email@example.com

-Becky previously worked for the Thomas Pocklington Trust where she provided support within social group activities for clients living with sight loss.
-She enjoys working with people face-to-face to help support and strengthen the services Beacon provides – and believes the hard work and dedication of volunteers is central to the work of Beacon.
+Becky previously worked within volunteer recruitment and for the Thomas Pocklington Trust where she provided support within social group activities for clients living with sight loss.
+She enjoys working with people to help support and strengthen the services Beacon provides and support people to live fuller more independent lives.

 Email Becky at firstname.lastname@example.org